sanikovic-sergej/dotfiles/README.md

 - [ ] Switching to git-submodules for plugins
     - Submodules in tmux
     - Submodules oh-my-zsh
 - [ ] keep track of additional packages.
-May be usefull for an installer script
+May be useful for an installer script
     - Neovim: Telescope
+        - install it locally, so that auto_install works correctly
         - ripgrep [fzf in neovim]
             - also use fzf native since /** is neat
         - fd/fd-find needs ln -s $(which fdfind) /usr/bin/fd